Ceici92/CeciliasBlog/content/posts/RL_2.md

 Therefore the Sigmoid function seems more suited for this model.

-We could also change the value of the epsilon to observe the influence of the amount of exploration on the performances of the system.
+We could also change the value of the epsilon or the optimizer to observe the influence of the amount of exploration on the performances of the system.